glynnbird/proxee/README.md

 Both daemons can be customised by defining environment variables

 * COUCHDB_URL - The url where CouchDB is hosted - Defaults to "http://localhost:5984"
-* PROXEE_PORT - The port that proxee.js will listen on - Defaults to 5001
+* PROXEE_HTTP_PORT - The port that proxee.js will listen on for HTTP traffic - Defaults to 5001
 * PROXEE_MANAGER_PORT -  The port that proxee_manager_.js will listen on - Defaults to 5002
+* PROXEE_HTTPS_PORT - The port that proxee.js will listen on for HTTPS traffic - Defaults to null
+* PROXEE_HTTPS_KEY_PATH - The path to the https private key file in PEM format - Defaults to null
+* PROXEE_HTTPS_CERT_PATH - The path to the https certificate file in PEM format - Defaults to null
 * PROXEE_CUSTOMER_ID_FIELD - the field that the customer_id is insert into the remote url - Defaults to null

 e.g.